masmuss/bun-multistage-docker/README.md

 # Learn Docker with Bun

-This project demonstrates a modern development workflow using [Bun](https://bun.sh/) as the runtime, with Docker multi-stage builds and Docker Compose for environment management.
-It supports development, testing, and production environments with isolated configuration and repeatable builds.
+A starter template for developing, testing, and deploying Bun-based Node.js applications using Docker multi-stage builds and Docker Compose, with support for environment-specific configuration, automated containerized testing, and CI/CD integration.

 ## Features